 Use Healthy Packaged Foods

 You can start with healthy fast recipes, but you don't have to prepare an entire meal from scratch.
-Planning so you have pantry basics available gives you a back-up plan for the times when you're strapped for time.
+Having pantry basics available gives you a back-up plan for the times when you're strapped for time.
 Take advantage of a few healthy prepared items and the basics you have on hand, and easy healthy meals can come together in a snap.

 Spaghetti with marinara sauce and veggies: